TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Namespaces/Index.rst

 Namespaces in Extbase
 ---------------------

-When registering components in Extbase, the vendor name must be used on top of the extension key.
+When registering components in Extbase, the "UpperCamelCase" notation of the extension key is used.

 For a backend module::

    \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerModule(
-       '<vendorName>.<ExtensionName>',
+       '<ExtensionName>',
        // ...
    );